-The following Remark summarizes the preceding results and pave the analytical ground on so that the Reach-Avoid problem is amenable to numerical solutions by means of off-the-shelf PDE solvers. \begin{Remark} Theorem \ref{thm:approx} implies that the conservative approximation $V_\eps$ can be arbitrarily precise, i.e., $V(t,x) = \lim_{\eps \downarrow 0} V_\eps(t,x)$.
+Let us remark that under further regularity conditions on the payoff function (i.e., differentiability), the assertion of Corollary~\ref{cor:PDE_eps} may be even more strengthened in which the PDE is understood in the classical sense; see for example \cite[Theorem VI.5.1, p.\ 238]{SonerBook} for further details.
+The following Remark summarizes the preceding results and pave the analytical ground so that the Reach-Avoid problem is amenable to numerical solutions by means of off-the-shelf PDE solvers.

+\begin{Remark}[Numerical stability] Theorem \ref{thm:approx} implies that the conservative approximation $V_\eps$ can be arbitrarily precise, i.e., $V(t,x) = \lim_{\eps \downarrow 0} V_\eps(t,x)$.
 Corollary \ref{cor:PDE_eps} implies that $V_\eps$ is continuous, i.e., the PDE characterization in Theorem \ref{Theorem DPE 1} can be simplified to the continuous version.
 Continuous viscosity solution can be numerically solved by invoking existing toolboxes, e.g. \cite{ref:Mitchell-toolbox}.
 The precision of numerical solutions can also be arbitrarily accurate at the cost of computational time and storage.
 In other words, let $V^\delta_\eps$ be the numerical solution of $V_\eps$ obtained through a numerical routine, and let $\delta$ be the descretizaion parameter (grid size) as required by \cite{ref:Mitchell-toolbox}.
-Then, since the continuous PDE characterization meets the hypothesis required for the toolbox \cite{ref:Mitchell-toolbox}, we have $V_\eps = \lim_{\delta \downarrow 0} V^\delta_\eps$.
-Finally, $V(t,x) = \lim_{\eps \downarrow 0} \lim_{\delta \downarrow 0} V^\delta_\eps(t,x)$. \end{Remark}
+Then, since the continuous PDE characterization meets the hypothesis required for the toolbox \cite{ref:Mitchell-toolbox}, we have $V_\eps = \lim_{\delta \downarrow 0} V^\delta_\eps$, and consequently we have $V(t,x) = \lim_{\eps \downarrow 0} \lim_{\delta \downarrow 0} V^\delta_\eps(t,x)$. \end{Remark}